Changhe Z-10: Variants

 "ME" stands for upgrade export variant.
-The first prototype, designated Z-10ME-01, was unveiled in 2018.
+The first prototype, designated Z-10ME-01, was unveiled in September 2018.
 The ME-01 prototype was initially fitted with a larger ammunition magazine with tripled ammunition belts and a mesh-like intake filtration system.
 The Z-10ME was showcased at the Zhuhai Airshow 2018, features several defensive measures, including active and passive countermeasures, radar warning receiver, new engine exhaust nozzle pointed upwards to reduce infrared signature, a more sophisticated intake filtration system, a more powerful WZ-9C turboshaft with 1200 kW power, appliqué graphene-based armor panels, infrared jammer, and a new IFF interrogator.
 Z-10ME-01 can install a millimeter wave fire control radar at the top of the rotor masat.
 The Z-10ME-01 at Zhuhai Airshow 2018 served as the basis for upgrading PLAGF's domestic Z-10 fleet.